Jewellery Jargon: Clasp Styles

 In beadwork and jewellery making there are some words that may be confusing in descriptions or statements.
-This post will hopefully help you to understand what the clasp styles I mention actually are and how I use them in my designs.
-You may find the post on other jewellery findings also interesting.
+This post will help you understand what the clasp styles are and how I use them in my designs.
+You may also find the post on jewellery findings interesting.

 Parrot or Lobster Clasp

 The most common clasp style is probably the parrot or lobster clasp.
-They have these names as they look like a parrot beak or a lobster claw holding onto a ring from the opposite side of the piece.
-This style is very functional, generally sit discreetly in the design, and can be used with an extension chain to enable the piece to be lengthened if required.
+They look like a parrot beak or lobster claw holding onto a ring from the opposite side of the piece.
+This style is very functional, generally sit discreetly in the design.
+It can be used with an extension chain to enable the piece to be lengthened if required.
 They may be difficult for people with restricted motor skills (arthritis, tremors etc) to use by themselves.

 Spring Ring Clasp